Mission Statement:

 Therapeutic arts can be used to affect the physical, energetic, mental and spiritual functions of the human being.

-ATAA, Anthroposophic Therapeutic Arts Association, is a group of therapists specializing in providing therapeutic artistic experiences to children and adults, both healthy and ill.
+ATAA, Anthroposophic Therapeutic Arts Association,are a group of therapists specializing in providing therapeutic artistic experiences to children and adults, both healthy and ill.
 Though it is ideal to work in conjunction with an Anthroposophic doctor, it is also possible to work directly with an Anthroposophic Therapeutic Arts practitioner.

 For practitioners in your area go to the Directory Page